stackabletech/opa-operator/deploy/helm/opa-operator/README.md

-# Helm Chart for Stackable Operator for OPA (OpenPolicyAgent)
+# Helm Chart for Stackable Operator for OpenPolicyAgent

-This Helm Chart can be used to install Custom Resource Definitions and the Operator for OPA provided by Stackable.
+This Helm Chart can be used to install Custom Resource Definitions and the Operator for OpenPolicyAgent provided by Stackable.

 ## Requirements